igorclark/exportagram/README.md

 This obviously doesn't get your pictures onto any other services, but it means you have a backup of them all in the event your Instagram account is closed or deleted or the service goes down or, you know, anything like that.

+#### NB THIS PROBABLY HAS HORRIBLE BUGS

+It's also horribly non-pythonic, I'm sure - I'm just learning python, so WHATEVER.
+It did just download my 2239 photos from http://instagram.com/igorclark so I've ironed a few little bugs out already - if you find more, let me know, or, you know fix 'em and issue a pull request.